basvandenberg/biopy/README.md

 Dependencies
 ============

 The sofware is developed for python2.7.
-The required to use the software are:
+The dependencies for using the software
+are:

 - numpy >= 1.7.1
 - scipy >= 0.12.0